What Is the Private Healthcare Complaints Procedure?

 If you are a private patient and are unhappy with the care you have received, you are entitled to make a complaint about the healthcare professional, hospital or clinic concerned.
-However, unlike with the NHS, there is no standard procedure for making a private healthcare complaint, meaning patients often have to rely on the hospital’s in-house complaints system.
+However, unlike with the NHS, there is no standard procedure for making a private healthcare complaint, meaning patients often have to rely on an independent healthcare provider's in-house complaints system.

 Most major hospital groups and medical insurance companies have a complaints procedure in place.
-Additionally, more than 90% of private hospitals are part of the Independent Healthcare Forum (IHF), a charity that presses for improved standards in private healthcare and has a standard code of practice for all its member institutions - understanding this could make it easier to make an effective complaint.
+Additionally, more than 90% of private hospitals are part of the Independent Healthcare Forum (IHF), a charity that presses for improved standards in private healthcare.
+The IHF has a code of practice for all its member institutions, and understanding this could make it easier to make an effective complaint.
+It may also be possible to complain to the Care Quality Commission (CQC), which governs both NHS organisations and private care providers.

 If you’d like more guidance about this process, call JMW on 0345 872 6666, or allow us to call you by leaving your details via our online enquiry form.
-We can discuss the particulars of your situation and help you find the best way to progress with your complaint.
+We can discuss the particulars of your situation and help you find the best way to progress with your complaint, as this process is different from complaining about an NHS hospital.

 Making a complaint